 - Scrunch out the crunch soon after your hair has dried.

 - Flip your part every day.

 Some of these are pretty obvious but I will expand on a few.
 If you need visuals watch the YouTube video.

 I never apply products near my roots.
-You can see in my wash day and styling videos I apply products, including conditioner, from the neck down.
-I then scrunch up and get some product in the root area but t’s never applied directly.
+You can see in my wash day and styling videos I apply products, including conditioner, from the ears down.
+I then scrunch up and get some product in the root area but it’s never applied directly.
 This helps to not weigh it down.

 I also make sure not to let my clumps get too big when I’m applying products.
 Big clumps means the hair condenses into smaller area so it will look flatter.
 Instead split them into smaller clumps for a fuller look.